 Adam has extensive experience in defending all types of fraud and ancillary offences.
 From large-scale identity fraud; mortgage fraud; company fraud, bank fraud and market abuse through to fraud involving a single defendant and a single transaction, Adam is able to assimilate, marshal and distil the information into a workable and comprehensible format.
 Adam defended in the News International phone hacking case and is comfortable dealing with exceptionally voluminous cases.

 Adam specialises in the privately instructed defence of all road traffic matters.
-In the last dozen cases, he has successfully defended in every single case.
-The cases that involve a fatality involved an extra sensitivity and delicate case management for which Adam is consistently praised.
+Any case that involves a fatality requires an extra sensitivity and delicate case management for which Adam is consistently praised.

 Adam has a particular interest and expertise in the regulation of financial markets and is familiar with the changing regulatory landscape that obliges banks and organisations to adapt.

-Adam has lectured on the implications of the Fair & Effective Markets Review (FEMR) and is familiar with the Markets in Financial Instruments Directive (MiFid and MiFid II).
+Adam has lectured on the implications of the Fair & Effective Markets Review (FEMR) and the Markets in Financial Instruments Directive (MiFid and MiFid II).